core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 # Introduction {#intro}

-The Sensor Measurement Lists (SenML) media type {{!RFC8428}} can be used to send various different kinds of data.
+The Sensor Measurement Lists (SenML) media type {{!RFC8428}} can be used to send various kinds of data.
 In the example given in
 {{ex-1}}, a temperature value, an indication whether a lock is open, and a data value (with SenML field "vd") read from an NFC reader is sent in a single SenML pack.